USP Development for Amazon Products: How to Differentiate in Saturated Markets

 Proactive Review Management

-Instead of passively waiting for reviews, consider this approach for negative reviews: contact every customer who left a 1-3 star review through Seller Central (under "Brands" then "Customer Reviews").
+Instead of passively waiting for reviews, consider this approach for negative reviews: contact every customer who left a 1 to 3 star review through Seller Central (under "Brands" then "Customer Reviews").
 Choose "Goodwill Refund" rather than "Provide Customer Service," as the response rate is significantly higher.
 After delivering excellent customer support, gently hint at a possible review update.

 Important: You must never explicitly ask for a review change, as this violates Amazon's policies.